 - Ports other than 80, 443, 8080, or 8443 are not allowed.

-- If port 443 is used (SSL), the site must have an unexpired SSL certificate installed with an unbroken chain of authority (CA).
+- If port 443 is used (SSL), the site must have a valid SSL certificate.

 - Webhook URLs must return an HTTP response code of